Illinois Sexual Abuse Lawsuits and Settlements

 We have above a link to the Dr. Ortega scandal involving a prominent OB/GYN who sexually assaulted numerous female patients over several years.
 But that is just the tip of the iceberg.

-Our lawyers starting looking at doctor sex abuse lawsuits ten years ago, taking what we thought were these rare instances of medical providers doing something awful and, incredibly, otherwise esteemed hospitals and other medical providers looking the other way.
+Our lawyers started looking at doctor sex abuse lawsuits ten years ago, taking what we thought were these rare instances of medical providers doing something awful and, incredibly, otherwise esteemed hospitals and other medical providers looking the other way.

 We were wrong.
 It is not rare at all.